ctsimpson/formtastic_datepicker_inputs/README.md

 ## Usage
 ### Available inputs:
     :date_picker - a date select.
 Default for column types: :date.
-    :date_time_picker - a date and time select.
+    :datetime_picker - a date and time select.
 Default for column types: :datetime and :timestamp.

 ### Example:
 The concept is simple.
 It adds a new input into formtastic that can be used like this: